aleen42/PersonalWiki/Programming/PHP/laravel/eloquent/eloquent.md

 pay: id ... ... user_id
 ```

-- the Model of User should be:
+- the model of User should be:

 ```php
 <?php